xuepengg/LHCDA/README.md

-Label-aware Hierarchical Contrastive Domain Adaptation for Cross-network Node Classification
+# Label-aware Hierarchical Contrastive Domain Adaptation for Cross-network Node Classification(LHCDA)

+This repository contains the author's implementation in PyTorch for the paper "Label-aware Hierarchical Contrastive Domain Adaptation for Cross-network Node Classification"

-Environment Requirement
+# Environment Requirement

 • python == 3.6.13